eclab/grains/midi/docs/ModularMIDIConventionsForMusicians.md

 Each of these modules had a "MIDI IN" port from which they received MIDI messages, and a "MIDI THRU" port where they passed on the same messages to other modules, so multiple modules could listen for the same messages.
 For example, this allowed two detuned oscillators to respond to the same notes.

-In fall of 2023, Tuffen, Mathias Brussel (of tangible waves), and Sean Luke (George Mason University) began work in a standardized set of MIDI conventions to extend this model to more complex scenarios.
+In fall of 2023, Tuffen, Mathias Brüssel (of tangible waves), and Sean Luke (George Mason University) began work in a standardized set of MIDI conventions to extend this model to more complex scenarios.
 This eventually led to a paper, ["Module-Level MIDI"](https://cs.gmu.edu/~sean/papers/modulelevelmidi.pdf), presented at the Sound and Music Computing (SMC) conference in Summer of 2024.
 Those conventions led to the ones you are reading here.

 ### A MIDI Primer

 The Music Instrument Digital Interface (MIDI) was developed to allow a controller, or a keyboard, or a DAW, or a groovebox, to play another synthesizer remotely.
 MIDI is a very simple protocol: a **sender** sends **messages** one at a time, which are heard by one or more **receviers**.
 Perhaps a DAW or controller is a sender, and one or more synthesizers are receivers.
 It's one-way only: a receiver cannot respond to the sender.
-These messages consist of between one and three bytes each, and there is one special kind of message ("System Exclusive") that can be longer.

 Some messages are **voiced messages**.
 This means that they are tagged with a **channel** -- a number 1...16 -- which indicates who among the various receivers is supposed to respond to that message.
-A receiver commonly is set up to respond to messages on a single channel, but a receiver can also be set up to respond to all voiced messages regardless of channel: this is called being OMNI.
+A receiver commonly is set up to respond to messages on a single channel, but can also be set up to respond to all voiced messages regardless of channel: this is called being **OMNI**.

 There are several kinds of voiced messages: